Raleigh NC Auto AC Repair

-Schedule an appointment with one of our factory-trained professional mechanics will test and diagnose your auto a/c problem.
-Because we know auto air conditioning – from modern computerized vehicle A/C components, to environmental disposal concerns, we know auto A/C repair.
-Today’s air conditioning systems are fairly complex.
-Not to mention all the new improvements in the most modern of vehicles.
-That’s why you need to turn to us, the qualified source for everything related to your auto A/C system.
+At Triangle Car Care our factory-trained professional mechanics will test and diagnose your auto a/c problem.
+Because we know auto air conditioning – from modern computerized vehicle A/C components, to environmental disposal concerns, Triangle Car Care has you covered.
+We stay up to date with all the new improvements in modern of vehicles.
+That’s why you need to turn to us, the qualified source for everything related to your car ac system.

 Common Auto A/C Repair Vehicle Components:

 Vehicle A/C Compressor

-- The compressor is a belt-driven device that derives its name from compressing refrigerant gas and transferring it into the condenser.
-While basically acting as a simple pump to get the job done.
-The compressor is in fact the core of your automobile air conditioning system.
+- The ac compressor is a belt-driven device that derives its name from compressing refrigerant gas and transferring it into the condenser.
+It acts as a simple pump to get the job done.
+The compressor is in fact the core of your car or truck’s air conditioning system.

 Air Conditioning Condenser

-- The condenser’s primary function is to cool the refrigerant.
+- Specifically, condenser’s primary function is to cool the refrigerant.
 It is a heat dissipating apparatus that radiates heat released by compressed gases and condenses them into high-pressure liquids.
 The location of your condenser depends on how new your car is, but typically it’s found at the front of the vehicle, directly in front of the engine cooling radiator.